Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 gpg --batch --yes --decrypt /path/to/ROOT-KEY.gpg | cryptsetup open /dev/[root_partition] cryptroot --key-file=-
 ```

-### 2.5 configure Swap/Root drive
+### 2.5 Configure Swap/Root drive
 Make a swap:
 ```
 mkswap /dev/mapper/cryptswap
 swapon /dev/mapper/cryptswap
 ```
 Root Filesystem:
-	We first need to mount the partition to /mnt/root for we gone have separated subvolumes for the Root partition:
+	We first need to mount the partition to /mnt/root for we are going to have separated subvolumes for the Root partition:
 	```
 	mkdir -p /mnt/root
 	mkfs.btrfs -L BTROOT /dev/mapper/cryptroot